Graduate students | Science Societies Skip to main content

 Duncan Lloyd McSorley

-I am a Master of Science student at Auburn University in the Department of Animal Sciences.
-My research is in forage agronomy and pasture management with specific focus in ruminant livestock nutrition and grazing systems.
-I was involved with the Societies during my undergraduate years as a SASES National Officer and have already had the opportunity to make many career- and life-long connections through the organization.
+Duncan McSorley is a Master of Science student at Auburn University in the Department of Animal Sciences.
+His research is in forage agronomy and pasture management with specific focus in ruminant livestock nutrition and grazing systems.
+He was involved with the Societies during his undergraduate years as a SASES National Officer and have already had the opportunity to make many career and life-long connections through the organization.

 Gustavo Roa